Testing for Dangerous Radon Gas Urged During Radon Action Month

 “It’s remarkably easy to protect our loved ones by testing for radon and building new homes with radon-resistant features that allow everyone to breathe freely and safely,” EPA Deputy Administrator Marcus Peacock has said.
 The EPA estimates that, over the past 20 years, these radon prevention methods have helped saved over 6,000 lives.

-Contact Radon-Rid for Dangerous Radon Gas Testing and Mitigation
+Contact Radon-Rid, LLC for Dangerous Radon Gas Testing and Mitigation